NENA STOILJKOVIC Global Practices Vice President, World Bank Group

 Vice President, IFC Global Partnerships

 Nena Stoiljkovic is one of two Vice Presidents for Global Practices at the World Bank Group.
-Her key responsibilities include the set-up and oversight of the new Global Practices, which will bring together the best expertise—from across the Bank Group and from partners—to help tackle the most difficult and pressing development challenges.
+These practices bring together the best expertise—from across the Bank Group and elsewhere—to help tackle the most difficult and pressing development challenges.
 She also oversees the new Cross-Cutting Solution Areas, which focus the Bank Group’s efforts and resources in key areas such as jobs, gender, public-private partnerships, and fragility, conflict, and violence.

 Ms. Stoiljkovic joined IFC in 1995 as an Investment Officer, and has since worked in Asia, the Middle East, North Africa, Southern Europe, and Central Asia.

 Prior to joining IFC, Ms. Stoiljkovic worked as a consultant at the Economic Institute of Belgrade.
 She holds an MBA from the London Business School.